-This fast-paced itinerary is perfect for travellers with little time who still want to see the best of what Slovenia has to offer.
-Exploring the small country of Slovenia with this road trip brings you to cities, mountains and beaches – and the longest distance you'll drive is 2.5 hours.
-We cover highlights and instagram-famous spots like Lake Bled and the Postojna Caves as well as many hidden gems.
+This fast-paced Slovenia itinerary 7 days is perfect for travellers with little time who still want to see the best of what the country has to offer.
+There will be driving days and exploring days to make the most of your time.
 If you want honest reviews for sights and restaurants this is the travel guide for you.

 Beware: The prices in Slovenia are rather Central European than Eastern European and that tourism has really picked up over the last few years, especially during COVID when it became a popular road trip and camping destination.

 Start your day exploring the small capital Ljubljana by doing a free walking tour (not sponsored 😉 but we just love doing them wherever we go).
 The tour gives you a great overview of the major sights of this walkable city with under 300.000 inhabitants.
 You'll also get some great advice on where to eat your first Slovenian meal.
 We enjoyed Gostilna Sokol although it was quite touristy.
 Enjoy a stroll through the lovely streets and alleys in the centre.
 It's car-free, which we loved, but there are free taxis that you can call or flag down.

 Some of our highlights were the free art exhibition in the yard of the city hall, the pink baroque Franciscan Church of the Annunciation, and the market.
 If you enjoy a good view, in our opinion it's better to enjoy a very reasonably priced drink on the Neboticnik Skyscraper rather than climbing or taking the funicular to the castle.
 End your day in the street art district Metelkova, which offers unique murals and installations, as well as galleries in an urban atmosphere.